Researchers discuss methods at the Research Methods Festival 2010

 For doctoral research, applicants will normally be expected to have one or more of the following:

-Applicants whose first language is not English will also be required to demonstrate an adequate knowledge of English as defined in the University Calendar’sĀ Section IV – Regulations for Admission to Degree Programmes, Appendix 2Ā and in theĀ University’s Admission Policy on English Language Proficiency.
+Applicants whose first language is not English will also be required to demonstrate an adequate knowledge of English as defined in the University Calendar’s Section IV – Regulations for Admission to Degree Programmes, Appendix 2 and in the University’s Admission Policy on English Language Proficiency.

 Compliance with Section IV of the University Calendar: Admissions to Degree Programme.